In the summer of 2015, Berty called me at work and shared the best news ever. He had won a one-week trip to Peru!

-We had to pace ourselves the first 1-2 days in the city.
+We had to pace ourselves in the first 1-2 days in the city.
 To acclimate ourselves, we took slow walks around the town square, and drank lots of coca tea.
-I found this really useful blog post that give you tips of how to combat altitude sickness.
+I found this really useful blog post that gives you tips on how to combat altitude sickness.

 Besides acclimating to the air, the city is filled with rich history around every corner.